Viernes Santo (Good Friday of the Holy Easter week) of Puerto de la Cruz is one of a kind. It's almost a magic, colorful show.

 By the way, you too are welcome.

 It's a day of fasting and other restrictions that depend on world locations.
 Penitence, adoration and prayer are recommended.
-This day when Christ died for all humans on the cross is often a public holiday where many Catholics live.
+This day when Christ died for all humans on the cross is always a public holiday where many Catholics live.